tensorflow/swift-models/Examples/Fractals/README.md

 # Fractal image generation

 This example illustrates how to generate images of different types of fractals and save them to disk.
-All key parameters can be specified at the command line, to produce a variety of views and imagery.
+All key parameters can be specified at the command line, to produce a variety of calculations and views.

 Internally, calculations are performed using the Tensor type, allowing for efficient parallel computation.
 Both eager-mode and X10 backends are supported, demonstrating how to perform parallel calculations on the CPU or various accelerators.

-Size and region values are comma-separated.

 ## Generating the Mandelbrot set